leandrogoe/sidekiq-tamer/README.md

 ```

 That's it!
 Whenever the `is_healthy?` method returns `false` for a job that consumes this resource (see `is_consumed_by?` method), the Sidekiq middleware that this gem introduces will raise an exception forcing the job to be retried later on.

+### MongoDB

+For now the resource library included in this gem is limited to a single resource type, a MongoDB cluster.

 ## Development